 Now, let’s plug these values into the formula:

 Yes, you read that right!
-You can trade gold CFDs with just $3 to $5 in your account.
+You can trade gold CFDs with just a bit higher than $8 in your account.

 Leverage: A Double-Edged Sword